-IMPORTANT: Competitors are required to bring their own device and software for their competition.
+IMPORTANT: Competitors are required to bring their own device and software that meets or exceeds the stated requirements for their competition.
 Each competitor can choose their own device and software so their workflow and process is what they are familiar with.
-If competitors are bringing a computer or laptop from their school (instead of their personal computer), please ensure that the computer is unlocked so documents and possibly software can be saved/installed to the hard drive and technology support can be provided onsite.
-This may require access to CMOS settings.
+If competitors are bringing a computer or laptop from their school (instead of their personal computer), please ensure that the computer is unlocked allowing for USB sticks, documents and possibly software to be saved/installed to the hard drive and IT support can be properly provided onsite.
+This may require administrator privileges to access the CMOS settings.
+All USB sticks provided for competition use will be cleared and inspected prior to being used.